 The eco-metric works alongside the Defra biodiversity metric, mirroring the approachby applying a matrix of scores for different habitats and ecosystem services, which are modified by multipliers reflecting habitat condition, spatial location, delivery risk, and the time taken for new habitats to reach maturity.

-In phase 1 we developed a draft approach (download our webinar).
-In phase 2 we are aiming to finalise the methodology drawing on the expertise of habitats and ecosystem services specialists.
+In Phase 1 of the development of the approach, a draft approach was developed.
+Phase 2 set out to finalise the methodology drawing on the expertise of habitats and ecosystem services specialists.
 We are developing a spreadsheet tool for data entry that will allow ‘eco-metric’ calculations to be completed in a simple and easy to use format and are testing the tool in a series of pilot projects across England.

-We will report on the findings through a webinar to the Ecosystems Knowledge Network on 30th April 2019, with final reports published later in 2019.
-Click here for more information.
+We reported on the findings through a webinar hosted by the Ecosystems Knowledge Network on 30th April 2019.
+The link to a recording of this event is found below.
+Final reports published later in 2019.